citrix/delivery-controller-sdk/docs/Analytics/about_AnalyticsAnalyticsSnapIn.md

     the collection data points file, and query the current status of the Analytics database configuration and service.

-    For more information on the Analytics Service, see the help top about Analytics Service.
+    For more information on the Analytics Service, see the help topic about Analytics Service.

     Use the command 'Get-Command -Module Citrix.Analytics.Admin.V1' to see a complete list of commands supported by this snap-in.